Use your PC as a cassette player for your TRS-80 Model I/III/4 Level I and II

 references to it (Desktop icon, Quick launch and/or start menu).
 Shouldn't be too

 tricky.
-It will work on Win95 and will use the soundcard through the windows drivers.
+It will work on Win95 or later and will use the soundcard through the windows drivers.

 - it is the TRS-80 characterset as it is found on a Model I including the block